eliu0412/group-project-codelingo/doc/sprint1/iteration-01.plan.md

   Sets up CI/CD pipelines, manages deployments, and ensures system scalability.

 - **QA Engineer:**
-  Conducts testing using Jest and Postman, ensuring functionality and performance meet requirements.
+  Conducts testing using Postman, ensuring functionality and performance meet requirements.

 While these roles provide a general guideline, team members are encouraged to take initiative and contribute across different areas as needed.
 Instead of strictly adhering to predefined roles, everyone will refer to the necessary tasks outlined in Jira and proactively work on them, whether they fall under frontend, backend, or other categories.